-North Wales Crusaders Wheelchair, Wrexham Crusaders, Rylands Recreation, Latchford Albion, North Wales Crusaders U18, Hereford Harriers Wheelchair, Wrexham Bradley Raiders, Chester Gladiators, Wrexham
+North Wales Crusaders Wheelchair, Wrexham Crusaders, Rylands Recreation, Latchford Giants, North Wales Crusaders U18, Hereford Harriers Wheelchair, Wrexham Bradley Raiders, Chester Gladiators, Wrexham

 Wales Wheelchair, North Wales Origin, Wales Students